HTTP 504 Gateway Timeout Error: What It Is & How To Fix It

 Check proxy settings

 Incorrect proxy settings can often lead to communication errors with the web server, resulting in a 504 error.
-Verify that the proxy settings on your web browser or network configuration are correct and adjust them if needed before attempting to reload the page.
+Verify that your browser or network configuration uses the correct proxy or disable the proxy entirely to test if it is causing the delay.

 Check for DNS issues

 To prevent 504 errors, your domain’s DNS records need to be correctly configured and propagated.
-You can troubleshoot DNS issues by using a tool such as dig or nslookup.
+You can troubleshoot DNS issues by using a tool such as dig or nslookup to confirm that your domain name resolves to the correct IP address and that DNS changes have fully propagated.

 Check server resource usage and error logs